EBIvariation/eva-sub-cli/docs/validation_overview.md

 Key points to note before validating your VCF file with the eva-sub-cli tool:

-- File Format Version: Always start the header with the version number (versions 4.1-4 are accepted).
+- File Format Version: Always start the header with the VCF version number (versions 4.1-4 are accepted).
 - Header Metadata: Should include the reference genome, information fields (INFO), filters (FILTER), AF and  genotype metadata
 - Variant Information: VCF files must provide either sample genotypes and/or aggregated sample summary-level allele frequencies.
 - Unique Variants: Variant lines should be unique and not specify duplicate loci.